 What is sad dancer longboards and clothing?

-Minimal with simplicity, we just wanted to make videos, clothes and longboard decks we ourselves wanted to use.
+Minimal with simplicity, we just wanted to make videos, clothes and longboard dancing decks we ourselves wanted to use.

 This is still project that has just started, so where we are heading, it’s all new to us.
-We wanted to have raw project that can put all our creativity and visual designs together, streetdance x longboard videos, events, shop for clothing and longboard decks around it.
+We wanted to have raw project that can put all our creativity and visual designs together, streetdance x longboard dancing videos, events, shop for clothing and longboard decks around it.